 Health and Care Visa Exception

-Crucially, the Health and Care Worker visa remains exempt from the £41,700 threshold.
-Keep in mind, however, that while their salary requirement is lower (£25,000 minimum), they are subject to separate restrictions regarding dependents (for care workers) and sponsor legitimacy.
+Crucially, the Health and Care Worker visa remains exempt from the £41,700 general threshold.
+The minimum salary for this route is currently £25,000 (updated from £23,200 by HC 733 in April 2025).
+Health and care workers are also subject to separate restrictions regarding dependants (for care workers) and sponsor legitimacy.

 Regional Impact